kscully27/transcend/lib/src/modal/pages/trance_settings/README.md

 ```

 This will open the modal with a provider scope to isolate the modal's state from the rest of the app.

+## Migration Status

+We are currently in the process of migrating from the old implementation to the new one.
+The migration plan is as follows:

+1. **Create a wrapper class**: We've created a wrapper class (`LegacyTranceSettingsWrapper`) that uses our new implementation but maintains the same API as the old one to minimize disruption.
+2. **Update entry points**: We've updated the `ModalSheetHelper` class to use our new implementation when showing the trance settings modal.
+3. **Deprecate old implementation**: We've marked the old implementation as deprecated and added comments directing users to the new implementation.
+4. **Remove old implementation**: Once we're confident that the new implementation is working correctly and all references have been updated, we'll remove the old implementation.

 ## Benefits of Refactoring